-Disney's highly anticipated live-action adaptation of "Dumbo" hits theaters later this month, but there's plenty of information to learn about the film beforehand.
+Disney's highly anticipated live-action adaptation of "Dumbo" hits theaters today!

 The Tim Burton-directed reinvention of the 1941 classic stars Colin Farrell, Michael Keaton, Danny DeVito and Eva Green among others.

 It tells the story of the same adorable elephant that is first bullied and looked at as an outcast until he wins over the hearts of circus-goers with his magical ability to fly.
 Of course, the circus along with Dumbo and his family experience some trouble along the way.

 Farrell, who plays Holt Farrier, the elephant's caretaker, said the movie carries a message of, "inclusion, acceptance, kindness, and support," in an interview with EW.

 "'Dumbo' expands on the beloved classic story where differences are celebrated, family is cherished and dreams take flight," the official description from Disney reads.

 Here's what to know before seeing the film: